isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingforajob.md

 <i> Dev Aujla, Lodro Rinzler</i><br/>
 <a href="http://eresources.nlb.gov.sg/ereads/proxy?id=3309188"><img src="/images/FS-1-50waystogetajob.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: English 650.14 AUJ -[BIZ].
 Penguin Publishing Group, 2018.<br/>
 Stay on track and motivated until you land your dream career!
-Learn how to ask the right questions with advice from professionals across vastly different industries and start doing the work that actually matters - Aujla offers quick-step exercises which help you avoid the common pitfalls of navigating though a modern career.<br/>
+Learn how to ask the right questions with advice from professionals across vastly different industries and start doing the work that actually matters - Aujla offers quick-step exercises which help you avoid the common pitfalls of navigating through a modern career.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=CA3FFF7B-33EC-45A8-A440-0E5BD95549F1">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/3309188">online</a> &#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=203130536">find the book at the libraries</a>.<br/>

 <h5>What Color Is Your Parachute?
 2019</h5>